farrukh-ishaq/fibonacci/README.md

 touch Dockerfile and add in file Dockerfile:
 From alpine is an image to lay the base of the image container.
-CMD []: ["params"] like this ["echo hello-world"]
+CMD []: ["params"] like this ["echo hello-world"] USING SCRIPT.SH: give read write premission on script file, and rebuild.

+to delete docker rm "contaier name" to name and run sudo docker run --name test "build id"

+## feature/dockerFromScript
+PID > 1 == script.sh if exist whole docker shuts...
+won't exit on ctrl +c so
+use new terminal docker stop imageName. check docker ps to see status.